 Ideally, parties will define emancipation events in their

-separation agreement, or their stipulation of settlement.
-But again, everything is dependent
+separation agreement or in their stipulation of settlement; but again, everything is dependent

 upon Court approval.
 People frequently agree in their separation agreement

-that when a child is enrolled in a full time college and is pursuing an
+that, when a child is enrolled in a full time college and is pursuing

 of four years of college, whichever comes first.
 Absent such an agreement,

 in all other instances, the age of emancipation is 21 unless certain other